GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

 In this goal, you'll be applying the CRUD pattern to the real-world system of a bookstore.

+_Note: `PUT/PATCH` and `DELETE` requests can be a little difficult to work with, because there is not a lot of HTML support for them.
+If you haven't used these request types before, you should do some reading and research.
+Start with these SO questions: [using PUT in HTML form](http://stackoverflow.com/questions/8054165/using-put-method-in-html-form) and [PUT vs POST in REST](http://stackoverflow.com/questions/630453/put-vs-post-in-rest)._

 ## Specifications

 - [ ] Books have a title, author, and genre